RhizomeDB/spec/README.md

 #### 4.2.2.1 Genesis Nodes

 The "earliest" facts in the graph above are `bafy...almond` and `bafy...bacon` (highlighted in blue), as they have no asserted causes.
 These are called "genesis nodes" (or simply "geneses").
 In formal terms, these are "causal sinks".
-These nodes MAY be treated as objectively the earliest in the graph: since as causal information is asserted at write-time, these cannot be earlier, unlisted facts added or discovered later.
+These nodes MAY be treated as objectively the earliest in the graph: causal information is asserted at write-time, so there cannot be earlier, unlisted facts added or discovered later.

 There MUST be at least one genesis node in an inhabited graph (even if it is a single-node graph).
 There MAY be an unbounded number of concurrent genesis nodes.